cookiecutter/cookiecutter/README.rst

 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-django`_: A Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
+* `bootstrap.c`_: A template for simple projects written in C with autotools.

 Make your own, then submit a pull request adding yours to this list!